PROTECT IMMIGRANT COMMUNITIES ACROSS NEW YORK

-The New York for All Act (S.7562/A.9586) broadly prohibits state and local officers from enforcing federal immigration laws and sharing sensitive information with ICE, and it prohibits ICE from entering non-public areas of state and local property without a judicial warrant.
-It also ensures that people in custody are given notice of their rights before being interviewed by ICE, and starts the process of limiting ICE access to state information databases.
+The New York for All Act broadly prohibits state and local officers from enforcing federal immigration laws, funneling people into ICE custody, and sharing sensitive information with federal immigration authorities.
+It prohibits ICE and CBP from entering non-public areas of state and local property without a judicial warrant.
+It also ensures that people in custody are given notice of their rights before being interviewed by ICE, and starts the process of limiting ICE and CBP access to state information databases.

 Other states have passed legislation to keep local resources out of federal immigration enforcement.

 New York should follow other states who recognize the importance of protecting immigrant residents.
-New Jersey, Washington, and California already have state-wide sanctuary policies or legislation, and New York City has strong citywide policies to keep police and other agencies out of ICE’s agenda.
+New Jersey, Washington, and California already have state-wide sanctuary policies or legislation, and New York City and other local jurisdictions have already passed strong citywide policies to keep police and other agencies out of ICE’s agenda.